 A nutritious, balanced, two-course meal is cooked on the premises each day.
-There is a wide choice on offer and a specimen menu is available for parents to view, on the Parents Board in the Reception entrance.
+There is a wide choice on offer and a sample menu is available for parents to view, on the North Tyneside website.
 Children are never forced to eat everything but are encouraged to try a variety of different foods.
 Our lunchtime staff, Mrs Hall, Mr Willcock and Reception staff are always there to help children in the dining hall, to carry their trays, cut their food etc. Miss Parker will be at available also to provide any one to one attention that maybe required on the initial transition days and to observe the children to ensure that their lunch time experiences are a positive as possible.

 To help the children, we would ask parents to encourage their child to use a knife and fork with some independence before they come to school.
-All school meals are free in Reception, year 1 and year 2.Please register through joinos via catering.services@northtyneside.gov.uk, or call 01916438355.
+All school meals are free in Reception, year 1 and year 2 - this is called Universal Free School Meals UFSM.
+Please register through joinos via catering.services@northtyneside.gov.uk, or call 01916438355.

 Milk is free until a child reaches their fifth birthday but you must subscribe to Cool Milk - www.coolmilk.com.
 Please see leaflet in your pack.